Pancreatic cysts can be categorized into the following groups:

 This scheme is a simplified roadmap for the differentiation of pancreatic cysts.

-- Pseudocyst - Think pseudocyst when there is a history of pancreatitis, alcohol abuse, stone disease or abdominal trauma and the lesion is unilocular or contains non-enhancing dependent debris.
+- Pseudocyst - Think pseudocyst when there is a history of chronic or acute pancreatitis, alcohol abuse, stone disease or abdominal trauma.
+Findings suggestive of chronic pancreatitis may be parenchymal or ductal calcifications and peripancreatic fat-infiltration.

-- Cystic neoplasm- Think of the possibility of a cystic neoplasm, when there is no history of pancreatitis or trauma, or when the cyst has internal septa, a solid component, central scar or wall calcification.
+- Cystic neoplasm- No history of pancreatitis or trauma, or when the cyst has internal septa, a solid component, central scar or wall calcification.

-- Mucinous cystic neoplasm - This is usually a unilocular cyst filled with mucin sometimes with wall calcification, exclusively seen in women.
+- Mucinous cystic neoplasm - This is usually a unilocular cyst filled with mucin sometimes with wall calcification, exclusively seen in predominantly 40 – 60 year old women.
+They are often located in the body or tail and are characterized by ovarian type stroma in the pathological evaluation.

 - Branch-duct IPMN - This tumor can look like a SCN, but has no scar or calcifications.
-MRCP or heavily weigted T2WI may show the connection to the pancreatic duct, which is highly specific.
+MRCP or heavily weigted T2WI may show the connection to the pancreatic duct, which is highly specific, but in many cases we are not able to detect this communication.

 The left CT-image is of a patient with a history of pancreatitis.